telerik/xaml-docs/controls/radoutlookbar/how-to/hide-the-header-row.md

 ---
 title: How to Hide the Header Row
 page_title: How to Hide the Header Row
-description: How to Hide the Header Row
+description: Check our "How to Hide the Header Row" documentation article for the RadOutlookBar WPF control.
 slug: radoutlookbar-how-to-hide-the-header-row
 tags: how,to,hide,the,header,row
 published: True